Goodbye, Bachelor Mansion: Check Out the Luxury Resort Where Clare Crawley Filmed The Bachelorette - E! Online

 So what's the replacement for Villa de la Vina?
 This season was filmed at La Quinta Resort and Club, a Waldorf Astoria Resort located just outside the Coachella Valley in La Quinta, California.
 From the first few teasers we've seen, Bachelorette producers did an excellent job of selecting a new filming location that nearly replicates the mansion and lets the show maintain its glamorous and roomy DNA, even with plenty of COVID-19 safety precautions in place.

 The cast of season 16 first had to quarantine solo before getting the chance to come together and get to know Clare better, which means the La Quinta Resort & Club was closed off to outsiders.
-Now, booking is once again open, which means viewers can absolutely follow in Clare's footsteps.
+Now, booking is once again open and viewers can absolutely follow in Clare's footsteps.

 For all the details about La Quinta, scroll down.